tlamedia/gtm-kit/readme.txt

 #### Bugfixes:
 * Add missing 'currency' on the 'view_item' event.
 * Add missing 'payment_type' on the 'add_payment_info' event.
+* On the 'add_shipping_info' and 'add_payment_info' events the items parameter was cast as an object instead of an array as it should be.

 #### Other:
 * Require WooCommerce 8.0.